Do you know why entity graphs and schema beat backlinks now?

 Pattern

-Hard limit chunks to < 2 000 tokens, hash each chunk, store in pgvector or FAISS.
+Hard limit chunks to < 2,000 tokens, hash each chunk, and store in pgvector or FAISS.

 from sentence_transformers import SentenceTransformer